Argument Encryption¶

 Key rotation¶

-- Update the environment variable to the new key and redeploy.
+- Update the environment variable (or secrets manager entry) to the new key.